lstcyr25/graphic-design-portfolio/README.md

 # 🎨 Sarah Arnold – Graphic Design Portfolio

-This is a personal portfolio website built with **Flask** to showcase my graphic design work, including projects like book layouts, flyer designs, logos, menus, and photography.
+This is a personal portfolio website built with **Flask** to showcase graphic design work, including projects like book layouts, flyer designs, logos, menus, and photography.
 It includes lightbox features for enlarged project views and clean responsive design.

 ---